-The inputs of the monitor Board are connected to the two amplifier outputs and the coil feeds.
+The inputs of the monitor Board are connected to the buffered amplifier outputs and the coil feeds.

-The following signals are monitored on each channel.
-They are: the positive and negative output voltages from the drive amplifiers, and the positive and negative output voltages developed across the coil.
+The following signals are monitored on each channel: The positive and negative output voltages from the drive amplifiers, and the positive and negative output voltages developed across the coil.